Kern brook lamprey: Distribution and abundance

 O. hubbsi is found in freshwater waterways in the San-Joquin drainage system at a mean elevation of 135m.
 The initial description of the species consisted of individuals found in the Friant-Kern canal.
 However, the descriptors noted that the canal was lined with concrete and had fast-flowing currents and was not suitable for lamprey and suggested that the specimens originated in the Kern River system.
 A second description used individuals collected from the Merced River and theorized that it was present in the San Joaquin River and Sacramento River.
-From 1985 -1987 O. hubbsi was recorded in the Merced, San Joaquin, Kings, and Kaweah rivers.
+From 1985–1987, O. hubbsi was recorded in the Merced, San Joaquin, Kings, and Kaweah rivers.
 Studies from 1999 and 2012 collected individuals from Merced River.
 While these studies confirmed presence of O. hubbsi in specific areas, no abundance data was collected, and no recent abundance data is available.
-A memo from the California Fish and Wildlife Department gives a rough estimate of each population containing <1000 individuals.
+A memo from the California Fish and Wildlife Department gives a rough estimate of each population containing more than 1,000 individuals.